BCACTF/cscamp-2020/login-1/README.md

 # login 1
 Welcome™ to our Secure™ Login™ Page™!
-With our speedy JavaScriptLogin™ technology, We™ Assure™ you that our Page™ is Secure™ enough to prevent you from logging in as the `admin` user.
+With our Speedy5000™ JavaScriptLogin™ technology, We™ Assure™ you that our Page™ is Secure™ enough to prevent you from logging in as the `admin` user.

 ## Flag
 ```